Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Jail officer

-He says: “I’d give myself 10 out of 10, I’m humorous, I’ve obtained muscle tissues, I like an excellent time and I really like a lady that likes good banter.
-I’m very assured and I’m not afraid to indicate it.
-I’m looking for a lady with attractiveness and a character.
+He says: “I’d give myself 10 out of 10, I’m humorous, I’ve bought muscular tissues, I like a very good time and I like a lady that likes good banter.
+I’m very assured and I’m not afraid to point out it.
+I’m looking for a lady with beauty and a character.
 I don’t thoughts a lady who has plastic boobs and takes satisfaction in her look.
-Greatest flip off must be in case you have unhealthy breath.”
+Greatest flip off needs to be when you have dangerous breath.”

-And one other factor: Eden’s obtained a little bit of a nasty boy fame – hearts are going to interrupt.
+And one other factor: Eden’s bought a little bit of a foul boy popularity – hearts are going to interrupt.

 Grant